Haghrah/PyIT2FLS/typereduction/README.md

 ### Connecting with PyIT2FLS

-PyIT2FLS automatically detects whether the Typereduction toolkit has been installed or not and will use it in computations if installed.
+PyIT2FLS automatically detects whether the Typereduction toolkit has been installed or not and uses it in computations if installed.